.

 Very quickly through Group member Bob Baldock a major coup was achieved - The MKSG gained the rights to form the night fishing syndicate on Black Horse Lake; part of Len Gurds infant Linear fisheries concern and at that time a relatively unknown quantity in terms of its angling potential.

-So that was it - the group was formed, underway and had it's own water.
+So that was it - the group was formed, underway and had at that time our own water.

 Getting into detail below please find below the names of all those who signed up as members on that first evening: